MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features.md

 # Experimental features

-The Edge DevTools periodically offers experimental features that are released while still in development.
-By enabling an experiment, you are able to test and [provide early feedback](#providing-feedback-on-experimental-features) on these features before being released broadly.
+The Microsoft Edge DevTools periodically offers experimental features that are released while still in development.
+By enabling an experiment, you are able to test and [provide early feedback](#providing-feedback-on-experimental-features) on the features before being released broadly.

 Experiments are available in all channels of Microsoft Edge.
 Use the Microsoft Edge Canary channel to get the very latest experiments.